-As you can see from the monthly chart below, apart from June 2016, which was a particularly dull month in sunshine terms, Ham Lane has performed better than predicted every month, generating more than 11% better than expected.
+As you can see from the monthly chart below, June and September 2016, and February and March 2017 were dull months for sunshine.
+Despite this Ham Lane has performed well, generating 8.4% better than expected.

 Ham Lane official opening ceremony

 Sir Ed Davey, the Secretary of State for Energy and Climate Change in the previous coalition government, officially opened the Ham Lane solar array on Saturday 16 July 2016.

 Commenting on the opening, Sir Ed Davey said, “Working with community energy groups around the country is great, you can see that we are unlocking community entrepreneurialism, talent and opportunities in a way that couldn’t happen without local people coming together.

 The fact that community groups can reinvent some of the relationships we have with the energy system, challenge some of the big corporates and spread wealth, these are just some of the extra benefits apart from the obvious lower energy bills and tackling climate change.

 Solar will be cheaper than coal in the UK within a few years’ time and when you add storage to it, which is the final piece of the jigsaw, then the job will be done”.